ergo-services/ergo/docs/basics/process.md

 Processes typically terminate themselves by returning an error from `ProcessRun`.
 In `act.Actor`, this manifests as returning an error from `HandleMessage`, `HandleCall`, or other handler callbacks.
 Return `gen.TerminateReasonNormal` for clean shutdown, or any other error to indicate why termination occurred.
 The process transitions to Terminated, is removed from the node, and then runs its `ProcessTerminate` callback for cleanup.

-If a panic occurs during message handling, the framework catches it, logs the stack trace, and terminates the process with `gen.TerminateReasonPanic`.
+If a panic occurs during message handling, the framework catches it and terminates the process with `gen.TerminateReasonPanic`.
 The `ProcessTerminate` callback still runs, giving the process a chance to clean up despite the panic.
+What is logged is the panic value plus the single frame the recovery saw, not a stack trace - see [Actors](../actors/actor.md#termination) for what to do when one frame is not enough.

 ### Mailbox Preservation